Codimension one foliations calibrated by non-degenerate closed 2-forms: Normal Connected Sum

-We now use that $\tilde{l}$ is a bijection to conclude that $V=V\cap \bar{V}^{M,\cF}$, and this proves point 1.
-Notice that compactness of $M$ is not required.

-The two statements in point 2 are equivalent, because following Plante \cite{Pl75} the leaves in a compact co-oriented codimension one foliation have either exponential or polynomial growth.
-To prove them one can observe that any leaf $\cF_x$ with polynomial growth is in the support of an invariant transversal measure; this measure restricts to an invariant transversal measure in $(W,\cF_W)$ with $\cF_{W,x}$ in its support.

-It is clear that compact leaves in $M$ give rise to compact leaves in $W$.
-Conversely, assume that $\cF_x$ is not compact.
-We know that if $y$ is a point in $\bar{\cF}_x\backslash \cF_x$, then $\cF_y$ -the leaf through $y$- belongs to $\bar{\cF}_x\backslash \cF_x$.
-By hypothesis we have a point $z\in \cF_y\cap W$.
-If we take a chart adapted to $\cF$ and centered at $z$ we will have a sequence of plaques of $\cF_x$ accumulating in the plaque of $\cF_y$ containing $z$.
-Since $W$ is transversal to $\cF$, it will have non-empty intersection with all plaques close enough to $z$.
-Thus, we can construct a sequence of points $w_n\in \cF_x\cap W$ whose limit $z$ does not belong to $\cF_x\cap W$. \end{proof}

-Theorem \ref{thm:main} will follow from the existence of a submanifold $W^3$ satisfying the hypothesis of lemma \ref{lem:subfol}.
-In example 1 if we fix a point $p\in P$, then $M^3\times\{p\}$ is a submanifold of $M\times P$ fulfilling the conditions of lemma \ref{lem:subfol}.
-Since there is no restriction for the growth type of the leaves of a taut foliation, we conclude that the same happens for the leaves of 2-calibrated foliations.

-We are interested in constructing as much examples as possible of (integral) 2-calibrated foliations.
-To do that we will introduce two surgery constructions.
+For symplectic mapping tori an equivalence is just a Poisson diffeomorphism preserving co-orientations.
+Alternatively, equivalent symplectic mapping tori are those with the same symplectic leaf an isotopic first return maps (the isotopy through symplectomorphisms).

+As we shall see in the following sections, the notion of equivalence is the right one to remove the dependence on choices in our surgeries.

-\section{Normal connected sum}
+\section{Normal Connected Sum}

+In the previous section we saw that deciding whether a manifold supports a 2-calibrated foliation is very complicated.
+It is thus natural to look for procedures to build new 2-calibrated foliations out of given ones.
+In this section we introduce the normal connected sum of integral 2-calibrated foliations, and we use it to give examples of 2-calibrated foliations which do not belong to either of the three elementary families, hence proving proposition \ref{pro:newex}.

-The symplectic normal connected sum is a surgery construction in which two symplectic manifolds are glued along two copies of the same codimension 2 symplectic submanifold, which enters in the manifolds with opposite normal bundles (see \cite{Go95}).
+Symplectic normal connected sum is a surgery construction in which two symplectic manifolds are glued along two copies of the same codimension two symplectic submanifold, which enters in the manifolds with opposite normal bundles (\cite{Go95}, theorem 1.3).
+A parametric version of this surgery gives rise to an analogous construction for regular Poisson manifolds (\cite{IM03}, theorem 1).
+We propose the following extension to integral 2-calibrated foliations.

-This surgery construction can be extended to regular Poisson manifolds, where the submanifold we glue along is of codimension two and inherits (i) the same Poisson structure with compact symplectic leaves from both embeddings and (ii) opposite normal bundles (see \cite{IM03} for definitions and results).
-If the Poisson structures are induced from 2-calibrated foliations $(M_j,\cF_j,\w_j)$, $j=1,2$, then the Poisson normal connected sum ${M_1}_{\#\psi}M_2$ (along and appropriate submanifold and with gluing map $\psi $) is another regular Poisson manifold with codimension $1$ leaves.
-As we mentioned in the previous section, the existence of a lift for the Poisson structure to a 2-calibrated structure can be studied through a spectral sequence.
-We are going to give an effective construction of the lift under some extra hypothesis.